 3. Conduct a background check on yourself

 Identity thieves may steal your driver’s license to avoid traffic warrants and even commit crimes, leaving misdemeanor, felony charges, or fines in your name.
-Unrecognized criminal convictions or arrest warrants on your records are warning signs of identity theft.
-To check this, you should perform a self background check.
+Unrecognized criminal convictions or arrest warrants that one may find on your public records could be warning signs of identity theft.
+To check that, you could perform a background check on yourself .

 Enter your name to get a comprehensive background report

-Instead of visiting different courthouses to request the relevant records, you could obtain an online background report instantly.
-TruthFinder is a reputable & reliable background check website that allows you to check court records, felony convictions, traffic violations and bankruptcies easily.
+Instead of visiting different courthouses to request relevant records, you could obtain an online background report quickly.
+TruthFinder is a reputable, reliable background check website that allows you to check court records, felony convictions, traffic violations, and bankruptcies easily.

-Go to the TruthFinder search page, and start a search with your name or phone number, or email.
+Go to the TruthFinder search page.
+Start a search with your name.

-Wait a couple of minutes until the report is generated, and it should reveal a myriad of public records on yourself.
-You could check the driving records and make sure there are no tickets, traffic stops or outstanding violations that don’t apply to you.
-TruthFinder will also send you notifications when the records are updated.
+Wait a couple of minutes until the report is generated.
+After paying for a membership plan, you could check yourself to make sure there are no available driving records, such as tickets, traffic stops or outstanding violations that don’t apply to you.
+TruthFinder can also send you notifications when a monitored report is updated.

 What to do if someone stole your driver’s license

-So if your investigation turns up the driver’s license has been compromised and used fraudulently, take proactive steps to mitigate the damages.
-There are a few things you should do ASAP.
+If your investigation shows that the driver’s license has been compromised and used fraudulently, take proactive steps to mitigate the damages.
+Below are a few things you should do ASAP.

 1. Contact the Department of Motor Vehicles (DMV)